 That number continues to rise.
-Our Growth option returned members almost 20% (to 31 May 2021), while our Overseas Shares option returned just shy of 30% during that same period.
-Taking a more long-term view, we can see that our default MySuper option has delivered members 8.22% p.a over 5 years (to 31 May 2021)
+Our Growth option returned members over 20% (to 30 June 2021), while our Overseas Shares option returned north of 32% during that same period.
+Taking a more long-term view, we can see that our default MySuper option has delivered members 8.81% p.a over 5 years (to 30 June 2021)

 Speaking with a financial planner can help you chart a course for the future.
 And remember, an initial appointment is available to members at no additional charge.

 Plan an investment strategy for uncertain times.